Canonical Supermartingale Couplings: Counterexamples

 \subsection{Duality Theory}

 In the Introduction and the body of the text, we have claimed that certain relaxations cannot be avoided.
 In \cite{BeiglbockNutzTouzi.15}, we have already stated several examples related to the duality theory for the case of martingale transport.
-Bearing in mind that this is a special case of the supermartingale transport problem at hand, these examples still apply: If the inequality defining the dual elements is stated in the classical sense as

-rather than the quasi-sure sense, a duality gap may occur; cf.\ \cite[Example~8.1]{BeiglbockNutzTouzi.15}.
+Bearing in mind that this is a special case of the supermartingale transport problem at hand, these examples still apply: If the inequality defining the dual elements is stated in the classical sense as $ \varphi(x)+\psi(y)+h(x)(y-x)\geq f(x,y)$ for all $(x,y)\in\R^{2} $ rather than the quasi-sure sense, a duality gap may occur; cf.\ \cite[Example~8.1]{BeiglbockNutzTouzi.15}.
 A duality gap may also occur if integrability of dual elements is required in the usual sense; i.e., $\varphi\in L^{1}(\mu)$, or if $f$ has no lower bound, see \cite[Examples~8.4,\,8.5]{BeiglbockNutzTouzi.15}.

 Next, let us substantiate two claims made in the body of the text.
 Recall that the set $\cD^{ci,pw}_{\mu,\nu}(f)$ was defined with nonnegative functions $h$, whereas for $\cD_{\mu,\nu}(f)$ nonnegativity is required only on the proper portion of the state space (Definitions~\ref{de:dualDomainPointw} and~\ref{de:globalIntegrability}).
 We shall show below that this is necessary.